johnjago/johnjago.com/src/blog/content/notes.md

 draft: false
 ---

-I find that the best works, whether writing or software, can be difficult to come across, especially when the creator's motivation does not include having the largest possible audience or biggest share of the market.
+I find that the best creative works can be difficult to come across, especially when the author's motivation does not include having the largest possible audience or biggest share of the market.
+Hopefully this page will make some of them a little more visible.

 ## Essays